mozilla/addons-server/docs/topics/api/overview.rst

     :>json boolean read_only: Whether the site in read-only mode.
     :>json string|null notice: A site-wide notice about any current known difficulties or restrictions.
 If this API is being consumed by a tool/frontend it should be displayed to the user.
+    :>json string|null submit_notification_warning: A notice for add-on developers for about submission of new add-ons or versions.
+If this API is being consumed by a tool/frontend, and the user is in the process of submitting new add-ons or versions, it should be displayed to the user.

 ------------